News

 Career

-The 32-year-old conductor Dominik Beykirch has been shaping the artistic profile of the Deutsches Nationaltheater (DNT) and the Staatskapelle Weimar since the 2015/16 season.
-Initially engaged as Kapellmeister, he was appointed "Chief Conductor Music Theatre" in 2020.
-With the 2023/2024 season, he will continue his ongoing work as music director.
+The German conductor Dominik Beykirch has been instrumental in defining the artistic profile of the Deutsches Nationaltheater (DNT) and the Staatskapelle Weimar since the 2015/16 season, consistently upholding a high standard of excellence.
+He was initially engaged as Kapellmeister and subsequently appointed 'Chief Conductor of Music Theatre' in 2020.
+Since the 2023/2024 season, Dominik Beykirch has assumed the role of Music Director.

-In 2020, the album Clarinet Concertos was released on the Berlin Classics label, on which clarinettist Sebastian Manz interprets the Clarinet Concerto by Danish composer Carl Nielsen, composed in 1928, together with the Deutsche Radio Philharmonie Saarbrücken under the direction of Dominik Beykirch.
-Dominik Beykirch also recorded Prokofiev's Peter and the Wolf with the Dresden Philharmonic for Berlin Classics (narrator: Malte Arkona).
+In 2020, the album Clarinet Concertos was released on the Berlin Classics label.
+It features clarinettist Sebastian Manz performing the Clarinet Concerto by Danish composer Carl Nielsen, together with the Deutsche Radio Philharmonie Saarbrücken under the direction of Dominik Beykirch.
+Dominik Beykirch also recorded Prokofiev's Peter and the Wolf with the Dresden Philharmonic Orchestra for Berlin Classics (narrator: Malte Arkona).

 Presse